GoldbergLab/manualObjectTracker/Documentation/UserManual.md

     - Otherwise, you can skip this step to use the default AnonymousUser.
 2. Select a directory that contains videos by clicking "Choose directory"
 3. Select the video that you want to annotate from the video list
+4. Manually segment the feature of interest in each frame of each video (see the [How to annotate](#How-to-annotate-a-video) section)

 ## Prerandomized Annotation Workflow
 ![Prerandomized annotation mode screenshot](PrerandomizedMode.png)